erasedbeyond/Ecommerce/README.md

 ### _React App_
 Hosted Link: https://erasedbeyond.github.io/Ecommerce/

-This is a demo for product page of ecommmerce website, how the filtering and searching of product is to be done.
+This is a demo for product page of ecommerce website, how the filtering and searching of product is to be done.

 ### Points to be noted
 - _It just a product page, so add to cart button wont be working._
 - _Only data for tshirt and shoes is added as of now, searching other than these product   will result in **no product available**_
-- _Back button will appear after search is hit to go back to all products page, or just hit search with blank input._

 ## Features

 - Pagination View (10 product per page)
 - Products can be search by typing brand name, product name , gender or colors and even by combining them to get particular product
-- Filter of category, brand , color, price are provided and multiple filter can be applied at a time.
+- Filter of category, brand , color, price are provided and multiple filters can be applied at a time.
-- Fiter can also be applied on search products
+- Filter can also be applied on search products
+- Back button will appear after search is hit to go back to all products page, or just hit search with blank input.